Fatehpur Sikri: Pre-Mughal period

+In 1018–19, Mahmud of Ghazni led a major raid into this region of India, attacking and destroying temples in nearby cities such as Mathura, Bulandshahr, and Bayana.
+However, he appears to have left the temples at Sikri alone — another devotional sculpture at Sikri dated to the year 1044 indicates that he left the temples here alone.
+It was more likely Alauddin Khalji who destroyed them, sometime around the year 1300; a mosque built in Sikri under his rule still stands, so he at least had some sort of involvement in the town.
+A gap in archaeological evidence indicates that the site at Birchhabili Tila may have been abandoned and then re-occupied at some point between the 12th and 16th centuries; some structures were built right on top of the temple remains during this period.

 Basing his arguments on the excavations by the Archaeological Survey of India (ASI) in 1999–2000 at the Chabeli Tila, senior Agra journalist Bhanu Pratap Singh said the antique pieces, statues, and structures all point to a lost "culture and religious site," more than 1,000 years ago.
 "The excavations yielded a rich crop of Jain statues, hundreds of them, including the foundation stone of a temple with the date.
 The statues were a thousand years old of Bhagwan Adi Nath, Bhagwan Rishabh Nath, Bhagwan Mahavir and Jain Yakshinis," said Swarup Chandra Jain, senior leader of the Jain community.
 Historian Sugam Anand states that there is proof of habitation, temples and commercial centres even before Akbar established it as his capital.
 He states that the open space on a ridge was used by Akbar to build his capital.